 When we look at individual hits in the report, we see the benefits of UniGene mapping.
-Here we have two hits from the EST search.
-They have no peptide matches in common, and the entry names also give no clue as to the protein function.
+Here we have four hits from the EST search.
+The entry names give no clue as to the protein function.
 However, when we look at the UniGene report, we find that these matches all belong to the same gene, for alkaline phosphatase.